 We are excited to prepare with you for the baptism of your child!
 As the Catechism proclaims, “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 (Catechism of the Catholic Church, paragraph 1213)

 Baptisms at St. Thomas the Apostle are celebrated three times a month for infants and children under the age of seven years old.
-The second Sundays of every month, Baptisms take place within the context of the 11:00pm Mass.
+The second Sundays of every month, Baptisms take place within the context of the 11:00am Mass.
 The first and third Sundays of the month, Baptisms take place immediately following the 11:00am Mass.
 No Baptisms are performed during Lent or on the Solemnity of Corpus Christi.

-July 10 and 17
+November 10 and 17

-September 11 and 18
+October 4 and 18

-July 1 and 15
+November 1 and 15

 Baptism—and all sacraments, for that matter—are much more than the moment of celebration.
 They neither begin nor end with the liturgical ritual.
 They are celebrations of lived experiences.
 They exist before, during and after the celebration.

 The ritual of Baptism does not bring God’s love into being as if that love did not exist before the ceremony.
-Baptism is the Church’s way of celebrating and enacting the embrace of God who first loved us from the moment of our conception.
+Rather, Baptism is the Church’s way of celebrating and enacting the embrace of God who first loved us from the moment of our conception.
 Baptism is a ritualization and manifestation of something real—of the outpouring of God’s Spirit and of our acceptance of that transforming love.
 It remains for us to grow into what we already are: daughters and sons of God.
 Baptism celebrates a family’s and a community’s experience of that love in the baptized.